This Easy Salmon Collar Recipe comes together so quickly!

 The collar part of a fish is edible and full of meat.
-Fatty meat!
+The fatty, juicy, tender meat!
 The fins are typically still attached and can be removed prior to cooking or left as is.

 WHAT IS THE COLLAR ON A SALMON?